 BU LAW CLINICS:

-MIT and Boston University School of Law have collaborated to establish two free clinics to provide student innovators and entrepreneurs legal guidance by connecting them with student advocates from BU Law.
-All students currently enrolled in any school or department at MIT are eligible for free legal advice through these clinics.
+MIT and Boston University School of Law have established two clinics to offer free legal guidance to student innovators and entrepreneurs.
+Through this unique collaboration, student innovators are connected with future lawyers from BU Law to address legal issues associated with their efforts to turn ideas into businesses and to pursue innovative projects.
+All undergraduate and graduate students currently enrolled in any school or academic department at MIT are eligible for free legal advice through the two clinics, the BU/MIT Startup Law Clinic and the BU/MIT Technology Law Clinic.

-The Entrepreneurship and Intellectual Property Clinic was launched in September 2015 to assist students with legal matters related to their entrepreneurial activities, including:
+The BU/MIT Startup Law Clinic was launched in September 2015 to assist students with legal matters related to their entrepreneurial activities, including:

-- Copyright fair use opinions, clearances and registrations; and
+- Copyright fair use opinions, clearances and registrations

-Learn more about the Entrepreneurship & Intellectual Property Clinic by visiting their website at: http://sites.bu.edu/elawclinic/
+Learn more about the BU/MIT Startup Law Clinic by visiting their website at: https://sites.bu.edu/startuplaw/

-The Technology & Cyberlaw Clinic, launched in September 2016, is available to assist students with legal matters related to their innovative academic and extracurricular activities, including:
+The BU/MIT Technology Law Clinic, launched in September 2016, is available to assist students with legal matters related to their innovative academic and extracurricular activities, including:

 - Privacy and data security